nisargushah/helpful-research-paper-review/README.md

 ## License

 All the credit for the research papers should go towards the authors of the respective papers.
-All of my interpreation is under [MIT License](https://opensource.org/licenses/MIT).
+All of my interpretation is under [MIT License](https://opensource.org/licenses/MIT).

 I would like to give all the researchers a shout out for providing excellent quality research.